-Refer to the following tips when making decisions regarding preventative maintenance on your parking lot(s):
+Refer to the following tips when making decisions regarding preventative maintenance on your pavement.

 Looking for more ways to maintain your pavement and protect your investment?
 Download our detailed guide here (.ppt)